THE MANUFACTURING OF ANCIENT STONE BEADS

 The outstanding bead displayed below from Rakhigarhi is an example of this hunt for the urban exotic and rare:

-Beads are designed in almost every shape within the limits of the available technology and the raw material.
-In one end of the spectrum we can find beads that just are picked up stones that have been tumbled and holed:
+Beads are indeed crafted in a wide array of shapes, largely constrained by the available technology and the characteristics of the raw material.
+At one end of the spectrum, we find beads that are essentially naturally occurring stones that have been smoothed through tumbling and subsequently pierced to create a hole:

 In very rare cases the artisans were composing beads through the process of cementing different types of stones with different patterns together: